bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

 a null hypothesis that the labels are irrelevant (exchangeable).
-This is a handy way to create a null distribution for our test statistic by simply permuting the labels over and over and seeing how extreme our data are with respct to this permuted distribution.
+This is a handy way to create a null distribution for our test statistic by simply permuting the labels over and over and seeing how extreme our data are with respect to this permuted distribution.

 The procedure would be as follows: